Tech Tips: Computer Basics 101: The mouse

 Click & drag

-Clicking and dragging is when you use the left mouse button to click and then hold (instead of releasing the button right away) on something like a file or some text.
-You can then drag the file to a new location (like from your desktop to the recycle bin, or from one folder to another folder).
+Clicking and dragging is when you use the left mouse button to click and then hold the button down (instead of releasing the button right away) on something like a file or some text.
+You can then drag the file to a new location (like from your desktop to the recycle/trash bin or from one folder to another folder) while still holding the button, and then let go when you have positioned the file where you want it.

 When you click and drag on text, you can highlight a section and then use keyboard shortcuts to copy it for use elsewhere!